Aerobic Capacity for SWAT Operators: Build the Base

 Why Your Aerobic Base Is Your Most Underbuilt Asset

 SWAT operators don't need the aerobic capacity of marathon runners.
 That's not the argument here.
-But the widespread assumption in tactical law enforcement circles that aerobic training is primarily for 'endurance guys', that SWAT work is anaerobic by nature and therefore aerobic training is a secondary priority, is costing operators performance when it matters most.
+But there is a widespread assumption in tactical law enforcement circles that aerobic training is primarily for 'endurance guys': that SWAT work is anaerobic by nature and aerobic training is therefore a secondary priority.
+That assumption is costing operators performance when it matters most.

 The aerobic system is not just the engine for sustained endurance work.
 It is the recovery system that determines how fast you return to effective function between high-intensity bursts.
 It is the system that governs decision-making quality under sustained physical stress.
 It is the foundation that determines how hard you can push in the brief, explosive moments that SWAT operations demand, and how many times you can push that hard before performance degrades.